JCPenney: Bankruptcy and new ownership

 On September 9, 2020, Brookfield Property Partners and Simon Property Group agreed to purchase JCPenney for about $800 million, including $300 million in cash and assuming $500 million of debt, which was later approved by the court on November 10, 2020.
 It had been established that once the company emerges from bankruptcy it is poised to save nearly 60,000 jobs, according to various independent studies.
 The company was paying $2.45 million in monthly rent at the time it sold its headquarters offices in Plano, Texas in 2017; the location was permanently vacated in November 2020.

 Under Simon and Brookfield: 2020–present

 In October 2021, the company opened 10 new shop-in-shop locations across the US, featuring a wide variety of brands, including indie and BIPOC brands, among them flagship partner Thirteen Lune.
 Marc Rosen became CEO in 2021.

 In April 2022, JCPenney's owners—Simon and Brookfield—offered $8.6 billion to purchase Kohl's.
 Sephora had already announced plans to contract exclusively with Kohl's by 2023, and had piloted Sephora Inside Kohls at select store locations.
 With this deal, Sephora would remain affiliated with, and under control of, the Simon and Brookfield retail portfolio, therefore superseding and annulling previous agreements for Sephora to leave JCPenney in favor of Kohl's.
+Kohl's ultimately withdrew from the deal after Franchise Group lowered their bid for the company after finding out that Kohl's had downgraded its outlook for the second fiscal quarter for the company as a result of "softer consumer spending amid decades-high inflation".

 The company returned to its Plano, Texas, headquarters in July 2023.
 The reopened headquarters contains over 2,000 workers and occupies three floors.

+In December 2025, JCPenney announced that they would close their location in Pleasanton, California, in February 2026.
+JCPenney store locations in Sanford, Florida and Springfield, Virginia closed in May 2026.
+Locations in Chicago and Goodlettsville, Tennessee closed in June 2026 as well as a location in Pittsburgh in September 2026.
+In addition, JCPenney announced that it will close a location in Fort Worth, Texas in November 2026, and a location in Franklin, Tennessee in fall 2026.